9+Great Books on Wolves, 2024 Update

 Wolf: Spirit of the Wild

-Full of photography, expressive illustrations, accurate descriptions, and first-person accounts, Wolf: Spirit of the Wild gets our vote for best coffee table book on the wolf.
+Full of photography, expressive illustrations, accurate descriptions, and first-person accounts, Wolf: Spirit of the Wild is a lovely coffee table book on the wolf.

-The book is not a reference; rather it explores all things “wolf.”
-Stories and myths about these noble creatures from around the world, poetry, interviews with wolf biologists, and first-person accounts of wolves all combined with art reproductions and photography by preeminent wildlife photographers.
+The book is not a reference; rather, it explores all things “wolf.”
+It includes stories and myths about these noble creatures from around the world, poetry, interviews with wolf biologists, and first-person accounts of wolves, all combined with art reproductions and photography by preeminent wildlife photographers.

-Wolf, Spirit of the Wild is a perfect gift for the wolf lover, but be careful when you get it - you might want to keep it for yourself.
+Wolf, Spirit of the Wild is a perfect gift for a wolf lover, but be careful when you get it - you might want to keep it for yourself.